Prioritizing service order

 Create Quadlet unit files for the

-is a soft dependency.
-Ideally, the engine service activates the radio service, but if the engine service isn't activated, systemd still permits the radio service to start. -
+Requires=routingmanagerd.serviceis a hard dependency that prevents the radio service from starting until the routing manager service is active.Wants=engine.serviceis a soft dependency.
+Ideally, the engine service activates the radio service, but if the engine service is not activated, systemd still permits the radio service to start. -

 The

-option resolves a relative path.
-In this example, your Quadlet unit files are in the../
+path:option resolves a relative path.
+In this example, your Quadlet unit files are in the../directory. -

 Verify that the script has created an AutoSD image file named